hail-is/hail/README.md

 alias stop-cluster=< local cloud-tools directory >/stop_cluster.py
 ```

 To use the scripts here, you'll also need the Google Cloud SDK -- see quickstart instructions for Mac OS X [here](https://cloud.google.com/sdk/docs/quickstart-mac-os-x).
+The scripts in this repository are wrappers around the functionality in the SDK.

-The `start_cluster.py` script references copies of the initialization scripts `init_default.py` and `init_notebook.py` that live in the publically-readable Google Storage bucket `gs://hail-common/`.
-You don't need copies of these initialization scripts on your local machine to use the other scripts, but they're hosted in this repository as a reference.
+The `start_cluster.py` script references a copy of the initialization script `init_notebook.py` that lives in the publically-readable Google Storage bucket `gs://hail-common/`.
+You don't need a copy of this initialization script on your local machine to use the other scripts, but it's hosted in this repository as a reference.
+You can also use the initialization script with your own cluster start-up script.

-Alternatively, you can use the initialization scripts with your own cluster start-up script -- though note that `init_notebook.py` depends on the Anaconda Python distribution installed on the master machine in `init_default.py`.

 **REMINDER:** As always, don't forget to shut down your cluster when you're done with it!
 You can do this through the Google Cloud Console or on the command line with `gcloud dataproc clusters delete mycluster`.

 ## Example workflows

-### Batch-style job submission:
+### Batch-style job submission

 One way to use the Dataproc service is to write complete Python scripts that use Hail and then submit those scripts to the Dataproc cluster.
 Assuming you've created the command aliases above, an example of using the scripts in this repository in that manner would be:
 ```